Raathigesh/Raathigesh.github.io/_posts/2017-01-12-using-abstract-syntax-tree-to-manipulating-code.md

 ### Meet abstract syntax tree (aka AST)
 Abstract syntax trees are here to save the day.
 Accodring to wikipedia, Abstract syntax tree is a tree representation of the abstract syntactic structure of source code written in a programming language.

-Well if I word it according to my understanding, Abstract syntax tree (AST) helps to represent a piece of code in a form of a tree.
+Well, if I word it according to my understanding, Abstract syntax tree (AST) helps to represent a piece of code in a form of a tree.
 This allows us to traverse the tree and examine the code or manipuate the tree nodes as we want.

-Our job at hand is to change the variable `x` in the below code to variable 'y'.
+Our job in hand is to change the name of the variable `x` in the below code to 'y'.
 So we have to convert this piece of code into an AST.

 ```javascript
 var x = 5;